-The Lougheed Library is located on 2 levels in Spellman Hall.
-In addition to its tangible collections of 95,000 books, CDs, videos, and print periodicals, the library offers a variety of other resources and services for the college community.
-4 reference librarians are available to assist students, one-on-one, with research in person, by phone, or by email.
+The Lougheed Library is located on two levels in Spellman Hall.
+In addition to its tangible collections of books, videos, and print periodicals, the library offers a variety of other resources and services for the college community.
+Reference librarians are available to assist students, one-on-one, with research in person, by phone, or by email.
 Faculty may book Information Literacy classes with a librarian for students to learn to find, evaluate, and ethically use reliable and relevant information for their academic work.
 Interlibrary loan services make it possible for students, faculty, and staff to borrow materials from libraries around the country and the world.

-The library Web page (www.stac.edu>Current Students>Library) affords all college members 24/7 access from any Internet connection to the library catalog, numerous databases containing thousands of full-text journals, and a variety of other knowledge resources for all disciplines.
-Database user guides are found in the library and on the library Web page.
+The library webpage affords all college members 24/7 access to the library catalog, numerous databases containing thousands of full-text journals, and a variety of other knowledge resources for all disciplines.
+Database user guides are found in the library and on the library webpage.

-The library facility, which is open year round (83 hours, 7 days-a-week in the fall and spring terms) offers 5 public computers and a networked printer.
-Wireless connectivity is available throughout the facility.
-Groups of students may study or work in 4 enclosed study rooms.
-Numerous, open study tables for 4-6 people are available on both library levels.
+The library facility, which is open year-round, offers public computers.
+Groups of students may study or work in enclosed study rooms.
+Numerous study tables for 4-6 people are available on both library levels.
 Multiple individual study carrels are located on the lower level for those who wish to work independently in a quiet atmosphere.
-Soft seating for readers is found on the upper level.